 Radical orchiectomy is surgery to remove a testicle.
 It’s most often done to treat testicular cancer.
 Or, it may be needed if a testicle is severely damaged due to infection or injury.
 Some forms of treatment for prostate cancer include orchiectomy.
 The penis is not affected by the surgery.
 The scrotum (sac of skin that holds the testicles) remains intact after surgery.

 Having a testicle removed can affect how you feel about your body.
 It may help to talk with a mental health professional before or after the procedure.
 In some cases, an artificial testicle (prosthesis) can be placed during surgery or at a later time.
 You and your doctor can discuss whether this is an option for you.
 Having a testicle removed could affect your fertility.
 If you want to have children, you may choose to store sperm before the procedure as a precaution.
 Talk to your doctor about this.

 Prepare for the surgery as you have been told.
 In addition:

-Tell your doctor about all medicines you take.
-This includes herbs and other supplements.
+Tell your doctor about all medicines you take which includes over-the-counter medicines, herbs and other supplements.
 It also includes any blood thinners, such as warfarin, clopidogrel, or daily aspirin.
 You may need to stop taking some or all of them before surgery, as instructed by your doctor.

 The surgery takes about 1 hour(s).
 You may go home the same day or spend one or more nights in the hospital.

-An IV line is put into a vein in your arm or hand.
+An intravenous line (IV) line is put into a vein in your arm or hand.
 This line delivers fluids and medicines (such as antibiotics).